CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 + _*_ -- a wildcard that means all columns in a table
 + FROM -- this is needed to specify from which table the data is pulled

-Using the above list as a guide, the statement in the SQL tab, `SELECT * FROM all_day`, reads: "Select all columns from the table all_day."
+Using the above list as a guide, the statement in the SQL tab, `SELECT * FROM earthquake_sql`, reads: "Select all columns from the table earthquake_sql."
 If you were not interested in having all of the data in your table, you could write a comma separated list of the columns you are interested in instead.
 For instance, if you only care about the location (`the_geom`), the magnitude (`mag`), and where the earthquake occurred (`place`), then your SQL statement would read as:

 {% highlight sql %}
 SELECT the_geom, mag, place
-FROM all_day
+FROM earthquake_sql
 {% endhighlight %}

 When you run this query by clicking the button "Apply query", or typing CMD+S (Mac)/CTRL+S (PC), you are presented with the option "create table from query" that allows you to create a new table from your SQL statement.
 If you choose this, you create a new data table that can be used independently of the current one.
-If you instead want to revert to having all the columns that you previously imported, clicking "clear view" returns your SQL statement to `SELECT * FROM all_day` and you see all of your data in the table again.
+If you instead want to revert to having all the columns that you previously imported, clicking "clear view" returns your SQL statement to `SELECT * FROM earthquake_sql` and you see all of your data in the table again.

 _Tip:_ You may have noticed that if you run the above query, the data disappears from your map.
 You'll soon find out the reason for this in the section below on `the_geom_webmercator`.